FgForrest/evitaDB/documentation/blog/en/09-our-new-web-client-evitalab.md

 language.
 Unfortunately, unlike the GraphQL console, we don’t have any autocompletion support for the evitaQL language yet.

-Although, we currently support parsing the evitaQL query language from string only internally in the gRPC API, the implementations of evitaQL in Java and C# are almost identical, so you can test Java and C# queries.
+Although we currently support parsing the evitaQL query language from string only internally in the gRPC API, you can use the evitaQL console to test Java and C# queries with a few manual transformations.

 ![evitaQL console](assets/images/09-evitaql-console.png "evitaQL console")